 The Akbar Tomb is situated in Uttar Pradesh at a distance of about 237, 1,222, 1,328, 1,945 km from major cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are all the important details on how you can reach here by public transport.

-By Air.
-You will need to deboard at Kheria Airport situated about 10-15 km away.
+You will need to deboard at Kheria Airport, Agra situated about 10-15 km away.
 The airport is well connected with other Indian cities via direct and connecting flights.
 From the airport, you will need to hire a cab or some other means of public transport to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here